 Cardozo students who are interested in on-campus housing accommodations are welcome to join us at The Benjamin, a residence hall located at 148 Lexington Avenue on Yeshiva University's Beren Campus.
 For more information about this unique opportunity, please contact cardozohousing@yu.edu.
-Students who currently live at The Benjamin may also consult their "Resident's Handbook" for more information regarding specific on-campus policies and procedures.
-This handbook is provided upon check-in to the building, and is also available on the Office of Student Services and Advising page of the Cardozo website.

 As required by federal law, Yeshiva University (YU) has established policies and procedures to address situations when a student who resides in on-campus housing is determined to have been missing for 24 hours.
-This policy applies only to students who reside in YU's on-campus housing, which is defined as housing that is owned or controlled by YU or located on property that is owned or controlled by YU, and located within the reasonably contiguous geographic area that makes up a YU campus.
+This policy applies only to students who reside in YU's on-campus housing, which is defined as housing that is owned or controlled by YU or located on property that is owned or controlled by YU and located within the reasonably contiguous geographic area that makes up a YU campus.
 The policy does not apply to students residing in apartments or other residences not leased or licensed from YU.
-The "Policy for Missing Students" can be found online at www.cardozo.yu.edu/sites/default/files/MissingStudentPolicy.pdf.
+The "Policy for Missing Students" can be found online at https://cardozo.yu.edu/students/student-handbook-and-policies/missing-students-policy.